This is an article related to Nouvelle Alexandrie. Click here for more information.

 T9

 Line T9 services the mostly industrial Utilities Sector in the southeast of the city, passing between Plaza Real and Jinozonte.
 In the meantime, it services important businesses such as the Cárdenas Water Treatment Center, the Cárdenas Telecommunications Center, and the Cárdenas Electric Grid Control Center.
-Despite being a long track compared to others, it has fewer stations than most lines.
-It is often used as a connecting line instead of a transport line.
+The expansion westward to Palacio del Alcalde came in 1702 AN.
+The second expansion to Plaza Lyrica, connecting to T1, opened in 1720 AN.
 The line opened in 1694 AN to service the utilities services of the city.
 It is now often known as the City Services Line.

 T10

 Line T10 is located entirely within the Harbor District on the northeast of the city.
-It does not connect to other lines, however connects to the Airport transit lines.
-It services most of the docks, and is the only looped line on the netwrok.
+It services most of the docks, and is the only looped line on the network.
 The line opened in 1694 AN to service the harbour.
 It is mostly used by workers.
 It is known simply as the Harbor Line.

 T11

 Line T11 services most of the Entertainment District south of the University.
 It runs from Ensayos de Libertad to Choba Centrale.
 It services several important buildings: Belon Swimming Pool, the City Cinema, and Casino Nuevo.
 The line opened in 1696 AN to service the growing Entertainment District.
 Extension northward to the University Campus, connecting to T7b, opened in 1702 AN.
 Extension south to Choba opened in 1706 AN.
+A second branch through Colina Serena opened in 1714 AN.
 The Line is often known as the Glamour Line.

 T12